rust-console/gba/book/src-bak/gba_prng.md

 returns to us.

 The precise details of what the BIOS call does depends on the function number that we call.
-We'd even have to potentially mark it as volatile asm if there's no clear outputs, otherwise the compiler would "helpfully" eliminate it for us during optimization.
-In our case there _are_ clear outputs.
 The numerator goes into register 0, and the denominator goes into register 1, the divmod happens, and then the division output is left in register 0 and the modulus output is left in register 1.
 I keep calling it "divmod" because div and modulus are two sides of the same coin.
 There's no way to do one of them faster by not doing the other or anything like that, so we'll first define it as a unified function that returns a tuple:

 ```rust
 #![feature(asm)]